interledger/rafiki/localenv/docs/peer-setup.md

 }
 ```

-#### Note the Payment Pointer IDs
+#### Note the Wallet Address IDs

-The `data.createPaymentPointer.paymentPointer.id` field in the response is the payment pointer ID, which we will
+The `data.createWalletAddress.walletAddress.id` field in the response is the wallet address ID, which we will
 use in the next steps.
-In this example, the primary payment pointer ID is `afb2b1de-d819-4e85-b901-859c27445936`,
+In this example, the primary wallet address ID is `afb2b1de-d819-4e85-b901-859c27445936`,
-and the secondary payment pointer ID is `7e8b99f5-0861-49bd-95ab-e871c021d84d`.
+and the secondary wallet address ID is `7e8b99f5-0861-49bd-95ab-e871c021d84d`.